goblint/analyzer/README.md

 6. _Optional:_ See [`scripts/bash-completion.sh`](./scripts/bash-completion.sh) for setting up bash completion for Goblint arguments.

 ### MacOS
-1. Install GCC with `brew install gcc ggrep` (first run `xcode-select --install` if you don't want to build it from source).
+1. Install GCC with `brew install gcc grep` (first run `xcode-select --install` if you don't want to build it from source).
 Goblint requires GCC while macOS's default `cpp` is Clang, which will not work.
 2. ONLY for M1 (ARM64) processor: homebrew changed its install location from `/usr/local/` to `/opt/homebrew/`.
 For packages to find their dependecies execute `sudo ln -s /opt/homebrew/{include,lib} /usr/local/`.
 3. Continue using Linux instructions (the formulae in brew for `patch`, `libgmp-dev`, `libmpfr-dev` are `gpatch`, `gmp`, `mpfr`, respectively).